grammyjs/website/site/docs/guide/files.md

 ## File Size Limits

-grammY itself can send files without any size limits, however, Telegram restricts file sizes as documented [here](https://core.telegram.org/bots/api#sending-files).
+grammY itself can send files without any size limits.
+However, Telegram restricts file sizes as documented [here](https://core.telegram.org/bots/api#sending-files).
 This means that your bot cannot download files larger than 20 MB, or upload files larger than 50 MB.
 Some combinations have even stricter limits, such as photos sent by URL (5 MB).